UA Garden Kitchen

 - Under the supervision of instructional specialists, intern will create media releases for promotion of Garden Kitchen programming.

-- Manage Garden Kitchen social media outlets and develop creative campaigns for community engagement.
+- Manage Garden Kitchen social media outlets and develop creative campaigns for community engagement for an online platform.

-- Some projects we have in mind include creating a Q&A dialogue on our Facebook page and gathering participant testimonials for the website.
+- Some projects we have in mind include creating a Q&A dialogue on our Facebook page and gathering participant testimonials for the website as well as creating direct education materials that can be posted to our social media sites.

 Intern will assist in all facets of the program.
 Preferred qualifications: